Why how you name campaigns is important

 Google runs its own merchandise store and makes the Google Analytics data associated with the store public in a demo account.

-What information does Google include in its own Campaign Names for their Merchandise Store?
+We can therefore see the information that Google includes in its own Campaign Names for their Merchandise Store:

 One of their campaigns is called: